 \section{Abstract.}

-Conformally flat spacetimes with an elastic stress energy tensor given by a diagonal trace-free anisotropic pressure tensor are investigated using 1+3 formalism.
-We show how the null tetrad Ricci components are related to the pressure components and energy density.
-The 1+3 Bianchi and Jacobi identities and Einstein field equations are written for this particular case.
-In general the commutators must be considered since they supply potentially new information on higher order derivatives of the 1+3 quantities.
-We solve the system for the non rotating case which consist of ODEs of a spatial coordinate.
+Conformally flat spacetimes with an elastic stress energy tensor having diagonal trace-free anisotropic pressure are investigated using 1+3 formalism.
+The 1+3 Bianchi and Jacobi identities and Einstein field equations are written for a particular case with a conformal factor dependent on only one spatial coordinate.
+Solutions with non null anisotropic pressure are obtained.